e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 14.6 Slot totality: the missing-value error and the `override` combinator

-Slots are the one store family without declared defaults — [§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s bare-types decision, upheld here: a default inside a face declaration would scatter condition data into the wiring contract and recreate the competing-defaults problem that [§14.2](#142-fragment-composition-locality-without-schema) killed for `initialize` specs.
+Slots are the one initialized datum without declared defaults — [§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s bare-types decision, upheld here: a default inside a face declaration would scatter condition data into the wiring contract and recreate the competing-defaults problem that [§14.2](#142-fragment-composition-locality-without-schema) killed for `initialize` specs.
 So a